 A proven technique in peace talks, labor disputes, and many other types of difficult negotiations is to begin by finding some type of common ground upon which antagonistic parties can agree.
 But in today’s political climate, everything seems difficult.

-Co-Founder - The McChrystal Group
+CEO and Chairman - The McChrystal Group

 So why not seek the common ground of helping our young people benefit from the experience of service—service of a kind that changes almost everyone who does it for the better?